SamrahFar/FUTURE_DS_01/README.md

 - 🛒 **Top-Selling Products** — Identify top performers by volume or revenue
 - 🌍 **Regional Breakdown** — Sales performance by country or region
 - 🎯 **Dynamic Filtering** — Slicer for year
-- 🧮 **Custom KPIs** — Total Sales, Average Discount, Profit Margin, and more
+- 🧮  **Cards** – Highlight key metrics such as Total Sales,Quantiy,etc

 ---